 First, the central Repository is approached to obtain meta-information, such as the identity of the peer (actor) on which information is stored, or to verify security credentials.
 Afterwards, Peer-to-Peer communication takes place between the actors involved.

+For BP 4.2.14 to 4.2.17, the peer-to-peer communication is based on technical standards for the common Interface described in the document ERA-TD-104.

 Protocols

 Only protocols belonging to the Internet Protocol Suite (commonly known as TCP/IP, UDP/IP etc) may be used for developments.